yellowmessenger/documentation/docs/cookbooks/studio/dynamic-quickreplies.md

 To create dynamic WhatsApp list, you need follow the same procedure as dynamic quick replies.

-You need use the below sample snippet to generate dynamic WhatsApp list:
+Use the snippet below to generate a dynamic Whatsapp list:

 ```js
 return new Promise(resolve => {